 Mr. Cusimano has served on the Board of Directors since May 28, 2021.
 Mr. Cusimano's dual career with the Federal Aviation Administration (FAA) and the United States Air Force Reserve (USAF) spanned three decades of continuous service.
 Prior to retiring from the FAA in May 2003, Mr. Cusimano was a Senior Executive and Deputy Director of the FAA's Flight Standards Service.
 In this role, Mr. Cusimano maintained close and continuous liaison with representatives of Congress, the aviation industry, the general public, all air carriers, the national military establishment, other federal agencies, foreign flight operations, and airworthiness authorities.
 Mr. Cusimano also served as "Acting Director" and Division Manager of the Air Transportation Division and Certification and Surveillance Division at the FAA.
 Mr. Cusimano also had a parallel career as an Air Force officer and pilot for 30 years.
 Mr. Cusimano attained the rank of full colonel, and retired as Wing Commander, 459 th Airlift Wing.
 Mr. Cusimano was a senior ranking officer in charge of over 1,400 reservists and nine C-141B/C strategic airlift aircraft, which conducted world-wide combat airlift and airlift support missions for the Air Mobility Command.
 Mr. Cusimano is a highly decorated officer and retired with honors on June 1, 2000.
 Mr. Cusimano holds an airline transport pilot certificate, flight engineer certificate, and flight instructor certificate with fixed wing, rotorcraft, and instrument instructor ratings.
-Mr. Cusimano has a led bachelor's degree in Experimental Psychology from Hofstra University in 1969 and completed National Security Management Register of Certificate Auditors.
-We believe Mr. Cusimano is well-qualified to serve as a director of the Company based on his more than thirty-five years of experience in government and professional roles.
+Mr. Cusimano is also a certified A&P Mechanic with Inspector Authorization authority.
+Mr. Cusimano earned a bachelor's degree in Experimental Psychology from Hofstra University in 1969 and completed National Security Management School in 1987.
+Mr. Cusimano has held top secret clearances at the FAA and with the Air Force.
+Mr. Cusimano is certified as an ISO-9000:2000 Auditor with the International Register of Certificated Auditors.
+We believe Mr. Cusimano is well-qualified to serve as a director of the Company based on his more than thirty-five